-Providers may award subgrants for the provision of services.
+Providers may award subgrants as pass through entities for the provision of services.
 In a subgrant arrangement, all stipulations regarding the grant agreement are the responsibility of the ICCB AEL-funded provider.
 The funded provider is responsible for ensuring all subgrantees follow the ICCB AEL program policies and procedures, instructor expectation, professional development requirements, stipulations in the grant agreement, the guidelines in EDGAR, and all state and federal grant regulations.
 Any proposed subgrantee must be an entity of demonstrated effectiveness and is subject to approval by the ICCB.

-The sub granting agency must maintain appropriate records (including fiscal) relating to subgrantee selection process and evaluation as well as sub-grantee qualifications.
+The sub granting agency must maintain appropriate records (including fiscal) relating to subgrantee selection process, application, budget, grant agreement, monitoring and evaluation.
 The ICCB reserves the right to review and to approve all subgrant agreements using ICCB AEL funds.
 Additionally, all sub-grantee records are subject to audit and monitoring.